naptha/tesseract.js-core/README.md

     1. The Tesseract repo has the following changes:
        1. Modified `CMakeLists.txt` to build with emscripten
        1. Modified `ltrresultiterator.h` and `ltrresultiterator.cpp` to add `WordChoiceIterator` class
-       1. Added `src/arch_sse` folder, which is used instead of `src/arch` for the simd-enabled build
+       1. Added `src/arch_sse` folder containing copy of `src/arch` with various changes for the SIMD builds.
-          1. This hard-codes the use of the SSE function
+          1. Hard-coded use of the SSE function because Tesseract feature detection does not work in Webassembly.
+          1. Modified `src/arch_sse/intsimdmatrixavx2.cpp` and `src/arch_sse/simddetect.cpp` for Relaxed SIMD build.
        1. Commented out "Empty page!!" message in `src/textord/colfind.cpp` to prevent this from printing to console
        1. Added functions for detecting page angle and applying rotation
           1. Modified `src/ccmain/thresholder.cpp`, `src/ccmain/thresholder.h`, `src/api/baseapi.cpp`, and `include/tesseract/baseapi.h` to add `exif` and `angle` arguments for rotating images